Algo-Phantoms/Algo-Phantoms-Backend/README.md

 pip install -r requirements.txt
 ```

-_If you have python2 and python3 installed you need to specify python3 by using command:_
+_If you have python2 and python3 installed you need to specify python3 by using the command:_

 ```
 python3 -m pip install -r requirements.txt
 ```

--   Headover to Project Directory-
+-   Head over to Project Directory-

 ```
 cd AlgoPhantomBackend